You can use cornstarch and all-purpose flour as thickeners in sauces, gravies, puddings and pies. Flour is also a common ingredient in baked goods.

 Cornstarch and flour are both high-carbohydrate foods that are interchangeable in some recipes, but flour contains some nutrients that are not present in cornstarch.

-A 1-ounce serving of cornstarch contains 107 calories, a 1-ounce serving of white flour has 102 calories and each ounce of whole-wheat flour has 95 calories.
-Consuming more calories than you expend can lead to weight gain, but the difference between the caloric contents of cornstarch and wheat flour is small.
-Your selection of cornstarch or flour when preparing your recipes is unlikely to have a significant effect on your weight.
+A 1-ounce serving of cornstarch contains 107 calories, a 1-ounce serving of white flour has 102 calories and each ounce of whole-wheat flour has 95 calories, according to the USDA Nutrient Database.
 Cornstarch and flour each have less than a gram of fat per 1-ounce serving.

 Video of the Day